Nookesh22/Network-automition/README.md

 ****************

-Deployment of nginx into webservers and haproxy load balancer into haproxy server.
+**Deployment of nginx into webservers and haproxy load balancer into haproxy server**

 ***************
 Deploy nginx servers to targeted webserver hosts and required php packages also to targeted webserver hosts.